thedrow/pytest-snapci/README.md

-pytest-circleci
+pytest-snapci
 ===============

-py.test CircleCI Plugin
+py.test Snap-CI Plugin

-When running tests under CircleCI you can run on multiple machines.
-Circle sets environment variables to indicate which machine you are running on.
+When running tests under Snap-CI you can run on multiple machines.
+Snap-CI sets environment variables to indicate which machine you are running on.
 This plugin ensures tests are split across the machines by reading these variables.

-Once installed py.test will look for CIRCLE_NODE_TOTAL and CIRCLE_NODE_INDEX
+Once installed py.test will look for SNAP_WORKER_TOTAL and SNAP_WORKER_INDEX
 environment variables to partition tests with.